-The present investigations were carried out on an important legume plants-Ground nut (Arachis hypogaea L).
-The main objectives of the present investigations were: To determine the heavy metal Tolerance (Chromium) of ground nut[5,30], to get disease-free plants that will lead to qualitative improvement of the crop and to check the toxic levels of chromium in in-vitro conditions at different concentrations[3,4].
+The present investigations was carried out on an important legume plant Chick pea (Cicer arietinum).
+The main objectives of the present investigations were: To determine the heavy metal Tolerance (Chromium) of ground nut and chickpea, to get disease-free plants that will lead to qualitative improvement of the crop and to check the toxic levels of chromium in in-vitro conditions at different concentrations[3,4].

 All operations for in vitro culture were carried out inside a laminar air flow cabinet under aseptic conditions using sterilized plant materials, equipments, glass materials and chemicals described in standard literature source.
-The seeds of Ground nut (Arachis hypogaea L) are inoculated in the M.S medium of about 30 test tubes and incubated at 25±2°c.
-The seeds were germinated in a conical flask containing MS basal medium in dark hypocotyls, epicotyls, axillary bud, immature leaves and coteyledonary nodes of 10 days old seedlings were used as explants and they were maintained for under in-vitro conditions for further analysis of growth and germination percentage in regular intervals[6,7].
+The seeds of Chickpea (Cicer arietinum) are inoculated in the M.S medium of about 30 test tubes and incubated at 25±2°c.
+The seeds were germinated in a conical flask containing MS basal medium in dark hypocotyls, epicotyls, axillary bud, immature leaves and cotyledonary nodes of 10 days old seedlings were used as explants and they were maintained for under in-vitro conditions for further analysis of growth and germination percentage in regular intervals[6,7].

-The present study was conducted to investigate optimal concentrations and combinations of plant growth regulators in the medium for efficient micro propagation in ground nut via nodal shoot culture.
+The present study was conducted to investigate optimal concentrations and combinations of plant growth regulators in the medium for efficient micro propagation in chickpea via nodal shoot culture.
 To determine the effect of Chromium in the selected plant species[5,9].

 These explants were observed after incubation of 1to 2 weeks of duration, their % germination results are given respectively in the table (table no. 1&2).
-The germination of groundnut explants are in the combination of M.S+4 medium, were expressed considerable response (i.e. 98%), when compared with other combinations[10,20].
+The germination of groundnut explants are in the combination of M.S+4 medium, were expressed considerable response(i.e. 98%), when compared with other combinations.
+Coming to the Chick pea explants are in the combination of M.S+7 medium, were expressed considerable response (i.e. 80%), when compared with the other MS + combinations of Chick pea explants[10,20].